European Train Control System: Italy

 As of June 2022 the plan is to equip 3400 km of lines by 2026 and the entire State-owned network (16,800 km) by 2036.

 Israel

 In Israel ETCS Level 2 will begin replacing PZB in 2020.
 Three separate tenders were issued in 2016 for this purpose (one contract each was let for track-side infrastructure, rolling-stock integration, and the erection of a GSM-R network).
-Initial test runs of the system began on 31-March-2020.
+Initial test runs of the system began on 31 March 2020.
 Concurrent with the implementation of ERTMS are railway electrification works, and an upgrade of the signaling system in the northern portion of Israel Railways' network from relay-based to electronic interlocking.
 (The southern portion of the network already employs electronic signaling.)

 Libya

 In Libya, Ansaldo STS was awarded a contract in July 2009 to install Level 2.
 This has stalled because of civil war.

 Luxembourg

 Procurement for ETCS started in 1999 and the tender was won by Alcatel SEL in July 2002.
-By 1.
-March 2005 a small network had been established that was run under ETCS Level 1.
-The track-side installations were completed in 2014 after spending about 33 million Euro.
+By 1 March 2005 a small network had been established that was run under ETCS Level 1.
+The track-side installations were completed in 2014 after spending about €33 million.

 The equipment of the rolling stock did take a bit longer.
 In early 2016 it became known that the new Class 2200 could not run on Belgium lines.
 In February 2017 the changeover of Class 3000 was not even started, and Class 4000 had just one prototype installation.
 However the problems were resolved later with the complete rolling stock having ETCS installations by December 2017.

-The government had pushed for the changeover following the rail accident of Bettembourg on 14.
-February 2017.
-With the rolling stock being ready as well, the end date of the usage of the old Memor-II+-systems was set to 31.
-December 2019.
-With the decision of 29.
-January 2018 all trains have to use ETCS by default and it should be continued to use on tracks in Belgium and France as far as possible.
+The government had pushed for the changeover following the rail accident of Bettembourg on 14 February 2017.
+With the rolling stock being ready as well, the end date of the usage of the old Memor-II+-systems was set to 31 December 2019.
+With the decision of 29 January 2018 all trains have to use ETCS by default and it should be continued to use on tracks in Belgium and France as far as possible.